Interstate 10 in Texas: Central Texas

 I-10 generally follows the alignment of US 87 on the northwest side of San Antonio into downtown.
 A new alignment was built to the south of downtown for the freeway since it was impossible to upgrade the surface streets in downtown that US 87 and US 90 followed prior to the Interstate Highway System.
 Southeast of downtown, I-10 curves back to the northeast to connect with the pre-interstate alignment of US 90.

 Construction of portions of I-10 were well underway and completed prior to the commissioning of the highway in 1959.
-The section from Culebra Road to Woodlawn Avenue opened as the first freeway in San Antonio in 1949, but was signed as US 87.
+The section from Culebra Road to Woodlawn Avenue opened as the first freeway in San Antonio in 1949, signed as US 87.
 Expansion and construction continued in the 1950s, but the bulk of the construction occurred in the 1960s after the interstate was commissioned.
 The $11 million project to construct the interchange with I-37 was at the time the largest single contract in the history of the state highway commission.
 The current alignment was completed by 1968.

 Rapid growth in San Antonio led to the original highway quickly becoming inadequate, with the result that it has been in perpetual construction and expansion.
 In the 1980s, the portion just northwest of downtown was reconstructed to add a double deck feature to expand the freeway to five lanes in each direction.
-In 1990, the interstate had only two lanes in each direction from Loop 1604 to where the double-deck freeway begins near downtown.
-Recent construction has expanded the freeway to five lanes in each direction from just outside the I-410 loop all the way into downtown.
-The I-10/I-410 interchange was reconstructed into a four-level stack interchange.
+In 1990, the interstate had only two lanes in each direction from Loop 1604 to the southern intersection with Fredericksburg Road.
+Recent construction has expanded the freeway to five lanes in each direction from just outside I-410 all the way into downtown.
+The I-10/I-410 interchange was reconstructed into a four-level stack interchange that was completed in 2009, and a new stack interchange is being constructed at I-10/Loop 1604, expected to be completed by 2027.
+Another connector project, this time at I-10/I-410 east of downtown, is expected to be completed in 2025 as part of a larger project to reconstruct I-10 to the Guadalupe County line.